X

 Included Meal(s): Breakfast and Dinner

-Day 12 Lugo - Portomarin - Palas de Rei
+Day 12 Lugo: Portomarin - Palas de Rei

-DAY SUMMARY: Our hike today is about 12 km (7.5 miles).
+DAY SUMMARY: Our hike today is about 15 km.

 Included Meal(s): Breakfast and Dinner

-Day 13 Palas de Rei - Lavacolla
+Day 13 Lugo - Palas de Rei - Lavacolla

 We walk downhill to Leboreiro, a medieval village famous for a 14th Century miracle in which the Eucharist was transformed into actual flesh and blood.
 We continue on mostly flat ground to Melide from which we drive to Lavacolla.
 We have relatively easy walking today despite the length of 16km (10 miles).